mupq/pqm4/README.md

   Some schemes submitted to NIST make use of AES as a subroutine.
   We included assembly-optimized implementations of AES-128 and AES-256 in ECB mode and in CTR mode.

-  Up until December 2020, pqm4 relied on the [t-table implementation](https://github.com/Ko-/aes-armcortexm) by Schwabe and Stoffelen published at [SAC2016](https://eprint.iacr.org/2016/714.pdf).
+  Up until January 2021, pqm4 relied on the [t-table implementation](https://github.com/Ko-/aes-armcortexm) by Schwabe and Stoffelen published at [SAC2016](https://eprint.iacr.org/2016/714.pdf).
   On Cortex-M4 platforms with a data cache, this implementation may be vulnerable to cache attacks.
   Hence, pqm4 is now using the [bitsliced implementation](https://github.com/aadomn/aes) by Adomnicai and Peyrin published in [TCHES2021/1](https://eprint.iacr.org/2020/1123.pdf).